 6. Waterfall and wildflower wanderings: Hardcore fans set their spring calendars by the wildflower blooms.
 If you look around, you’ll find color popping everywhere between March and June, and it just so happens that many trails lead to showstopping waterfalls.
 Consider these ideas for wildflower hikes, waterfall trails in the Willamette Valley, spring waterfall hikes, five waterfall and wildflower hikes, and kid-friendly waterfall adventures in Southern Oregon.

 7. Extreme adventures: Nothing like a little out-of-your-comfort-zone fun to get you pumped for the new decade.
-Take a treetop adventure for the ages at Opal Creek or the new Aerial Park at Salishan Resort on the Coast.
+Take a treetop adventure for the ages at Opal Creek or the new Aerial Park at Salishan Coastal Lodge on the Coast.
 From hang gliding and kiteboarding to scenic helicopter rides and skydiving, these expert-led lessons and experiences will calm your nerves as you prepare to catch air.

 8. Foodie focused: So much amazing food, so little time.
 The next time you chart a road trip, make it a foodie-focused one.
 Check out these self-guided routes for inspiration: South Willamette Valley Food Trail, Great Umpqua Food Trail, Wild Rivers Coast Food Trail, East Gorge Food Trail and places to eat around the Hood River County Fruit Loop.
 Eastern Oregon has its own set of stunning food-focused routes for all seasons: Whisky & Rocks Farm Loop, River to Hills Farm Loop Tour and Cove-Union Farm Loop.